 This is the final set of photos from Hilden Mill, there are dozens more that I won’t bore you with now and can revisit in a few years time if flixelpix is still around.
 This set features the exterior of the now decrepit mill.

-I have already covered the external aspects of the mill in a previous post (here) and I have also uploaded a number of additional photos to the flickr group (here).
+I have already covered the external aspects of the mill in a previous post (here).
 What strikes me the most as I made my way around the maze of buildings is just how quiet the Hilden area remains.

 The number of birds than inhabit the decaying buildings is something to behold.
 As you can see in this post nearly every photo with sky features some sort of birdlife hovering overhead.